Metro Tunnel: Early works

 On 15 January 2017, works officially began on the project, with the partial closure of A'Beckett and Franklin streets in the CBD.
-Local media noted that the commencement marked almost precisely a decade since the project's inception.
 The news was followed by Infrastructure Australia releasing a positive assessment of the project's business case and urging the federal government to contribute funding to the tunnel.

 Meanwhile, a case was lodged in the Supreme Court of Victoria by protest groups in an attempt to force the government and MMRA to reroute the project around the St Kilda Road precinct.
 Objections to the tunnel's construction were strengthened in February, when the federal government implemented an emergency heritage protection order for the precinct, preventing the MMRA from removing around 100 trees.
 The Victorian government decried the move as a political stunt, and insisted that the project would go ahead as planned.
 At the same time, the Liberal state opposition attempted to grant the City of Stonnington planning powers over the project with a motion in state parliament, in order to force the inclusion of a South Yarra station connection, but eventually withdrew when sufficient support could not be secured in the Legislative Council.

 A major milestone was reached in mid-April when City Square was fenced off for the commencement of construction and staging works.
 A few days later, the government announced that bids for the major construction contract had been received from each of the consortia selected on the previous year's shortlist.